Veda Bread

 A small, soft, caramel-colored malted loaf with a faintly sweet, nutty flavor, beloved in Northern Ireland.
 Eaten sliced and buttered, often toasted, with tea.

-Veda is a malted loaf woven into the daily life of Northern Ireland, where it is now chiefly produced.
+Veda is a malted loaf that is part of daily life in Northern Ireland, where it is now chiefly produced.
 Legend tells of a Northern Irish cleaning woman who accidentally used wheat that had grown damp and sprouted into malt, producing a sweet, nutty bread by happy mistake.
 Soft and caramel-dark with a distinctive malty tang, it is a teatime staple, especially good toasted and thickly buttered.

 Soft and slightly springy with a moist, dense crumb and a deep malty sweetness that hints at toffee.
 Toasted and buttered, the malt notes intensify into something almost caramelized.
 It's quietly addictive, lovely with a strong cup of tea.